OCA/website/website_parametrized_snippet/README.rst

 Credits
 =======

-Thanks to Hbrunn <hbrunn@therp.nl> for the parametric t tag idea
+Thanks to Holger Brunn <hbrunn@therp.nl> for the parametric t tag idea

 Images